Office 365 - Issues with Sending Email/Creating Events

 This manifests itself in one of two ways - the sending wheel never stops spinning, or it takes 5+ minutes for the sending screen to disappear.
 Regardless, the mail does still send.
 This does also prevent the creation of calendar events, often giving an error of "The event couldn't be created on the server."

-Mac Configuration: Office 365 (Outlook for Mac) - Configure Outlook.
+Mac Configuration: Microsoft 365 (Outlook for Mac) - Configure Outlook.

-Win Configuration: Office 365 (Outlook for Windows) - Configure Outlook.
+Win Configuration: Microsoft 365 (Outlook for Windows) - Configure Outlook.

 If you are unable to use an Outlook desktop client, you can try popping out the composing pane by clicking the "Edit in a separate window" button to the far right of the screen.
 Once you click Send and then close the window.
 This has worked for some users.